-A desired result is that there is a normal supply of blood to your heart and no blockages.
+The results show whether there is a normal supply of blood to your heart and any blockages.
 An abnormal result may mean that you have one or more blocked arteries.
-If you have a blocked artery, your doctor may choose to do an angioplasty to immediately improve blood flow.
+If you have a blocked artery, your doctor may choose to do an angioplasty during the angiography and possibly insert an intracoronary stent to immediately improve blood flow.

 Cardiac catheterization is very safe when performed by an experienced team, but there are risks.

 Relax and drink plenty of water.
 Don’t smoke or drink alcohol.

 Because you’ve had an anesthetic, you shouldn’t drive, operate machinery, or make any important decisions immediately.

 Remove the bandage after 24 hours.
 If there’s minor oozing, apply a fresh bandage for another 12 hours.

 For two days, don’t have sex or perform any heavy exercise.